Chrismontano129/AI-Stock-News-Briefing-Generator/README.md

 ## How to Run
 1. Open the notebook file:
    `stock_news_briefing.ipynb`
-2. Paste your Finnhub API key into the notebook
+2. Enter your Finnhub API key when prompted
 3. Change the ticker symbol if desired
 4. Run all cells to generate the briefing